-Plum & cherry with soft tannins and clean acid.
-Barrel aged for 6 months.
+Plum and cherry with soft tannins.
+Clean acid and gentle mouthfeel.
 Pair with dishes of duck, pork or rabbit.

 Dark and rich.
 Palate abounds with blackberry, black currant and chocolate.
 Fantastic with a hearty meal.